rogerkt2/rogerkt2.github.io/essays/for-the-love-of-AI.md

 ### I. Introduction

-Throughout the start of college, the use of A.I. was strictly forbidden in every class I took.
-One small hint of a student using A.I and
+Throughout the start of college, the use of A.I. was strictly forbidden in every course I took.
+One small trace of A.I usage in your work and **BANG** your grade for that class or even your time as a college student.

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas:

 ### 1. Experience WODs